Picovoice’s Speech-to-Intent Engine

-A considerable number of use cases when building voice interfaces involve inferring user’s intent from a spoken command.
+A considerable number of use cases when building voice interfaces involve inferring a user’s intent from a spoken command.
 For example

 - Switch to ESPN.